CivicActions/component_creator/README.md

 - Clone the repe
 - Change directory into the repo: `cd component_creator`
 - Run `poetry install` to install the project dependencies.
+- Create a directory named `instance` where the databases will be installed.
 - Run the application by running `poetry run flask --app app run`,

 ### Running test